NFL teams most impacted by injuries through Week 12

 4. New York Giants (2-9)

-There are plenty of reasons why the Giants are averaging just 14.2 offensive points per game, the second fewest in the NFL.
+There are plenty of reasons the Giants are averaging just 14.2 offensive points per game, the second fewest in the NFL.
 But it's impossible to overlook the disintegration of their receiving corps.
 Not only have they lost Odell Beckham Jr. to an ankle injury, but Brandon Marshall (ankle) and Dwayne Harris (foot) are also on injured reserve.
 Sterling Sherpard, meanwhile, has missed two games because of a concussion.

 The Giants have been left with one of the least productive group of receivers in the NFL.
 They have the highest drop percentage (6.9), rank No. 27 in yards per reception (11.7) and No. 29 in average yards gained after the catch (3.1).
 That's as good of a place as any to start dissecting the Giants' woes.